Prevole/grunt-docker/README.md

         ...
     });

-Then just run `grunt coffee` and enjoy!
+Then just run `grunt docker` and enjoy!

 By default, Grunt Docker will use `src = "."` and `dest = "doc"` if they are not provided. `dest` will be given to Docker through the `options.outDir` option and